 The Academies are renowned around the country for hosting diverse acts, and the Liverpool venue is no different.
 Years & Years, Public Enemy and The Wailers are all making their way to one of the most popular spaces in Liverpool for live music this year.

-Although The Shipping Forecast is primarily used as a bar (that sells really good burgers might we add), down in the basement is 'The Hold' which hosts an abundance of electronic music events and live gigs.
-Coming up soon is Mele's residency and Midland all night long.
+Although The Shipping Forecast is primarily used as a bar (that sells really good burgers might we add), down in the basement is 'The Hold' which hosts an abundance of live gigs and the odd club night.